Rague0711/kib3-stupro-ss-22/jupyter/ITAdminDocumentation.md

 3. Klicken Sie auf __Übersicht__ unter __Aktivitäten__.
 4. Suchen Sie nach __Jupyter Notebook__ und klicken sie auf __Deinstallieren__.

 ## English

+### Prerequisites
+For the plugin to work, a JupyterHub server is necessary.
+The folder [`jupyterhub_docker`](https://sopra.informatik.uni-stuttgart.de/kib3-student-projects/kib3-stupro-ss-22/-/tree/main/jupyterhub_docker) contains an easy setup that fulfills the plugin's requirements; to utilize it, Docker is required (a detailed installation guide can be found [here](https://docs.docker.com/engine/install/)).

+#### Setup with Docker
+1. Make sure Docker is installed correctly and running (otherwise, step 4 will not work).
+2. Download the folder `jupyterhub_docker` and make the following changes:
+    - Add the URL of your Moodle server to the list of URLs of the 'Content-Security-Policy' attribute in the file __jupyterhub_config.py__ (within the `jupyterhub` folder).
+    - Add the URL of your Moodle server to the list of URLs of the 'Content-Security-Policy' attribute in the file __jupyter_notebook_config.py__ (within the `jupyterlab` folder).
+    - Set a *secure* secret for authentication in the __.env__ file; one possibility to generate a secure secret is provided within the file itself (this secret is also required when installing the plugin).
+3. Open a terminal and navigate to the `jupyterhub_docker` folder.
+4. Execute the following commands:
+    ``` shell
+    docker compose build
+    docker-compose up -d
+    ```
+5. The server is now accessible via 127.0.0.1:8000 or 127.0.0.1:8081 respectively (you can change the ports in the __docker-compose.yml__ file), but you will recieve a '401 unauthorized' response.
+6. To test whether everything is working properly, you can generate a JSON web token [here](https://jwt.io/#debugger-io); you need to replace 'your-256-bit-secret' with the secret you set in step 2.
+Afterwards, you should be able to reach the server via 127.0.0.1:8000/?auth_token=[insert your token] (without the square brackets) and a notebook should be spawned.

+#### Setup ohne Docker
+You can find a detailed documentation on different possibilities for how to run a JupyterHub server [here](https://jupyterhub.readthedocs.io/en/stable/) (among others, it features the popular distributions [The Littlest JupyterHub](https://tljh.jupyter.org/en/latest/) for up to 100 users, and [Zero to JupyterHub](https://zero-to-jupyterhub.readthedocs.io/en/latest/) for more users).
+In this case, it is important that you use the configuration files (__jupyterhub_config.py__ and __jupyter_notebook_config.py__) and the environment file (__.env__) that are provided in this project.

 ### Install Plugin
 1. Get a zip version the directory [Jupyter](https://sopra.informatik.uni-stuttgart.de/kib3-student-projects/kib3-stupro-ss-22/-/tree/main/jupyter).\
     The zip file has to be named "jupyter" as well.